- Cystitis – Inflammation of the urinary bladder, seen more frequently in females, although males can be affected too.

 - Stone dissolving diets to treat bladder stones.

-- Surgery to remove stones (which can not be dissolved with diet) and tumours.
+- Surgery to remove stones (which are not possible to dissolve with diet) and tumours.

 - Medications to treat arthritis and lifestyle adjustments.